There are several ways to approach a visit to Gatlinburg and Pigeon Forge, or really any vacation.

 Weeks ahead of time I can tell you where we will be on a certain day at a certain time.
 Meals are scheduled.
-Character greetings booked.
-Fast passes plainly accounted for.
+Character greetings are booked.
+Fast passes are plainly accounted for.

 At the other end of the spectrum is our family at the beach.
 We plan little to nothing.
 We are open to flights of fancy and whatever mood may strike us.
 Is the restaurant we want to go to crowded?
 No problem, that place over there is probably pretty good.

 But no matter how you approach it, a vacation is an endeavor of diminishing commodities.
 There are only so many dinners, so many afternoons and so many sunsets.

 While it’s good to try new things and new experiences, a couple of duds in a single vacation can really dampen the whole trip.

 So here we humbly offer some of our greatest misses so you can learn from our mistakes.